Disneyland Is Open Again- What It Is Really Like To Visit Now

 We also couldn’t leave without popcorn so Maddie stopped over at a cart and brought us back a couple to eat at the table.

 By then it was close to 6 pm and only an hour left until the parks closed.

 We thought about doing another lap around to see the rest of the park, but instead decided to split up and each go on our favorite attractions.
 Pete and I headed over to Soarin’ and the girls went on the Incredicoaster in Pixar Pier (twice).
 Physical distancing and outdoor spaces were utilized on these as well and we can’t think of a better way to end our first day back at Disneyland after it reopened.

 I often thought about if it would be worth going to the parks with the added precautions and changes being observed.
-I wondered if it would somehow change the feel or make it a less than ideal time to visit and after our time there.
-I can say for sure it didn’t.
+I wondered if it would somehow change the feel or make it a less than ideal time to visit?
+After our time there, I can say for sure it didn’t.

-It really felt like a super fun day as usual.
+It really felt like a super fun day- just like it usually is.
 I do think had they not been doing so many health precautions I would have decided not to go.
 Even though 4 of us are completely vaccinated and none of us are considered high-risk, it wouldn’t have felt like the right thing to do.
 With all the precautions being taken, I felt comfortable having myself and my family there and we felt free to enjoy ourselves.